 Where have you traveled?

-Our last trip was to Ireland and Italy.
-I used this as a research trip for the final book in the Circle of Nine series and generated a few new ideas about a book set in Italy.
-One of hte most amazing trips we've gone in was to Israel and Jordan.
+Our last trip was to Spain and Morocco.
+One of the most amazing trips we've gone in was to Israel and Jordan.
 I love learning about the culture and what it is like to live in each country.
 I am always curious about what people do for a living, what their houses are like, and what they eat.
 Traveling makes me wish I spoke more foreign languages.
 I only know Spanish (and English, obviously).

 I’ve also traveled to fourteen European countries as well as Egypt, Mexico, and Honduras.
 (Oh, and Canada!
 I always forget Canada.)